 Our development department has also seen changes.
 The exciting news is that Danese Bardot has joined us as Development Director ably assisted by Jackie Alm who has been promoted to Manager, Annual Giving.
 The rest of the team is intact and working hard as we head towards October and Breast Cancer Awareness Month.

 I have become more and more aware of the disparities in breast cancer research.
 We know a lot about risk factors, genetics and outcomes in Caucasian women but much less in women of color, Latinas, Asians, Native Americans and all the variations in between.
-Our push for this October is to increase the diversity of the Army of Women® in an attempt to make sure that everyone is represented.
+Our push for this October is to increase the diversity of the Love Research Army® in an attempt to make sure that everyone is represented.
 We can’t complain that no one is studying us, if we don’t raise our hands and agree to be studied!